Key Takeaways

 Reasons to Fund a Trust With Life Insurance

-Funding a trust with life insurance can serve various estate planning needs.
-First and foremost is the measure of certainty it offers.
-Life insurance represents a contractual promise.
-In exchange for premium payments, the insurer will, per the contract, pay a death benefit upon the death of the insured person.
-(As always, guarantees are based on the claims-paying ability of the insurer, which has sole financial responsibility for its products.)
+Funding a trust with life insurance can support several estate planning goals.
+One key benefit is predictability.
+Life insurance is a contractual agreement.
+In exchange for premium payments, the insurer agrees to pay a death benefit when the insured dies.
+Guarantees are based on the claims paying ability of the insurer.

 Potential Estate Planning Benefits of a Life Insurance Trust